envi/olesia-khomchyn.github.io/docs/InventoryVendors.md

 |**vendorUOM**: string | Vendor's Unit of Measure |
 |**vendorConversionFactor**: <br> integer *(int32)* | Number of Stock Keeping Units in another Vendor's Unit of Measure |
 |**vendorCost**: number *(double)* | Item Cost of the Vendor |
-|**vendorPriority**: integer *(int32)* | Priority of the Vendor <br> <br> **Note**: Inventory Vendor that had the priority equal or less than specified value is moved down for one step. <br> <br> In case ```vendorPriority``` in the Request Body contains a value larger than quantity of Inventory Vendors for a specific facility, then the Inventory Vendor priority is changed to the lowest priority for an appropriate facility. <br> <br> In case a specified Inventory Vendor has the Inactive status, then the Inventory Vendor priority is changed only within inactive Inventory Vendors.
+|**vendorPriority**: integer *(int32)* | Priority of the Vendor <br> <br> **Note**: Inventory Vendor that had the priority equal or less than specified value is moved down for one step. <br> <br> In case ```vendorPriority``` in the Request body contains a value larger than quantity of Inventory Vendors for a specific facility, then the Inventory Vendor priority is changed to the lowest priority for an appropriate facility. <br> <br> In case a specified Inventory Vendor has the Inactive status, then the Inventory Vendor priority is changed only within inactive Inventory Vendors.
 |**contractNo**: string | Number of the Contract |
 |**contractExpDate**: string *(date-time)* | Expiration Date of the Contract |
 |**manufacturerItemNo**: string | Item Number of the Manufacturer |